 Straying from the resort itself, you will find many attractions within walking and driving distance.
 Days out from the parc could consist of visiting any number of nearby châteaux, which will take your breath away.
 If you wish to sample the wine tasting delights of this spectacular region of France, then you will find the vineyards at Vouvray and Chinon most appealing.
 For the shopaholics, you can visit the nearby town of Tours, which has exceptional shopping areas and some amazing sights which must be seen, should you venture here.

-If you are visiting in June, then you could visit the Le Mans 24 hour motorcycle race, which takes place around the 18th and 19th.
+If you are visiting in June, then you could visit the Le Mans 24 hour motorcycle race, which takes place on the weekend around the 20th.
 Should you prefer something of a slower pace, you can visit the Loire Valley Festival, which runs a little earlier in June at Amboise.
-This takes place between the 7th – 13th June.

 The International Garden Festival also runs right through from the end of April to mid-October in the grounds of the delightful Chaumont-sur-Loire Château, which also presents some excellent photographic opportunities.

 Surrounded by the delightful panorama of the Tuscan hills, Norcenni Girasole Club is set on a steep terrace with high-level pitches, affording remarkable views over the heart of the Chianti region.
 This really is the perfect location for a holiday in Tuscany.

 Straying from the parc, nearby you have the delightful old cities of Florence and Siena, which are well worth the visit.
 If you are prepared to travel just a little further then why not visit Pisa with its leaning tower?
 From time to time, the site owners run excursions, so you can enjoy everything that Tuscany has to offer.